Travel nurses are an elite group. They’re willing to leave their homes, friends, and often families behind for a unique, on-the-road lifestyle.

 #13: Most Travel Nurses Hold a Bachelor’s Degree

-The field of travel nursing doesn’t necessarily require years of endless study, and often travel nurses can hit the road with short-term contracts and a minimum of education based on their nursing experience.
+The field of travel nursing doesn’t necessarily require years of endless study.
+Often, travel nurses can hit the road with short-term contracts and a minimum of education based on their nursing experience.

 #14: Travel Nurses With Advanced Degrees Earn More